World Mental Health Month

 That holiday was also observed in October for a while, but that changed during the 1960s when it was moved to May.
 In 1992, the World Federation for Mental Health (WFMH) established World Mental Health Day and placed it on the 10th of October.

-This day was created as a global initiative to raise awareness about mental health and to mobilize efforts in support of it.
+This day was created as a global initiative to raise awareness about mental health and to mobilize efforts in support of mental health.
 This holiday was originally seen as a one-off campaign for that year, but enthusiasm soon spread about the holiday throughout the international community.

 The result is that the holiday expanded to encompass the entire month of October.
 This happened in the mid-1990s, and this observance month has been observed around the world ever since.